 - Peer-to-peer Lending: Those who can’t get a loan from a traditional bank can turn to their peers and get a loan online that matches their creditworthiness.
 Sites like Prosper connect individual borrowers and lenders and lets them negotiate the loan terms themselves.
 These will probably be more expensive than a bank loan, but nowhere near the prices of Golden Valley Lending.

 Make sure to try these options before resorting to Golden Valley Lending or any other tribal lender.
 They’re much more affordable and almost as accessible to people who struggle with getting traditional funding.

-By this point in our Golden Valley Lending review, you probably already know what our recommendation is when it comes to doing business with the lender.
+By this point, you probably already know what our recommendation is when it comes to doing business with this lender, particularly because it isn’t funding new loans.
 In a word: don’t.
 It might give you a couple of weeks of breathing room, but it will almost always make your next cash shortage even worse.

 Try all of the options we suggested above before resorting to a tribal lender.
 If possible, you’d be better off trying to improve your credit score before applying for a loan.

 Better yet, do your best to avoid needing debt in the first place.
-Talk to a credit counselor to help get your finances back into balance so that you’re cash flowing positively each month.
+Talk to a credit counselor to help get your financial situation back on track with some positive cash flow.
 Their services are free, so find one near you today!